CoderSayan-git/Digi-Book/README.md

 ### Frontend can't connect to backend
 - Check if backend is running on port 5000
-- Verify API_CONFIG.BASE_URL in frontend/config.js
+- Verify `VITE_API_BASE_URL` in frontend (defaults to http://localhost:5000)
-- Check CORS settings in backend
+- Check CORS settings in backend (should allow http://localhost:5173)
+- Check browser console for CORS errors

 ### Session not persisting
 - Clear browser cookies